-Ancient Woodlands: there are some habitats that are excluded from BNG metrics: Ancient woodland is one, statutorily designated Sites of Special Scientific Interest, Special Protection Areas, Special Areas of Conservation etc, are among others.
+Ancient Woodlands: There are some habitats that are excluded from BNG metrics.
+Ancient woodland is one statutorily designated Site of Special Scientific Interest, Special Protection Areas, and Special Areas of Conservation, among others.

-Biodiversity: is a description of an ecosystem of an area that includes the habitats of a wide variety of wildlife.
+Biodiversity: A description of an ecosystem of an area that includes the habitats of a wide variety of wildlife.
 Biodiversity refers to everything in a particular place in nature and its way of life.

 BNG jurisdiction: At present, only England.

-Biodiversity offset markets: are for buying and selling biodiversity credits.
+Biodiversity offset markets: Are for buying and selling biodiversity units.
 These markets are populated by many kinds of intermediaries: brokers, landowners, local authorities (who may also be landowners), large land agencies and landbanks such as Civity.
 Stakeholders and some mediators may also offer strategic guidance and/or internal resources to assist developers in their goal of providing off-site mitigation.

-Biodiversity offsetting: This is the measurable conservation outcome of a developer’s actions to compensate their project’s biodiversity impact.
+Biodiversity offsetting: Is the measurable conservation outcome of a developer’s actions to compensate for their project’s biodiversity impact.
 The residual biodiversity requirement after the appropriate avoidance, minimisation and restoration measures have been explored.
-More info can be found at Ecology by design.
+More info can be found at Ecology by Design.

-Biodiversity units: are a metric used to measure the biodiversity gains and losses of a development.
-The metric calculates the value of units taking account of the type, extent and condition of habitats.
-Units can be bought and sold before any work on the site has been done provided the work begins within 12 months of the day Biodiversity Net Gain takes effect.
+Biodiversity units: Are a metric used to measure the biodiversity gains and losses of a development.
+The metric calculates the value of units, taking into account the type, extent and condition of habitats.
+Units can be bought and sold before any work on the site has been done, provided the work begins within 12 months of the day Biodiversity Net Gain takes effect.

 DEFRA: The Department of the Environment, Food and Rural Affairs.

 Distinctiveness: The distinctiveness of the different kinds of habitats is one of the determinants of habitat value.
 It measures the difference between such ecological factors as the rarity of the habitat and the richness of the species within it.
-DEFRA categorises distinctiveness into two types: Broad such as grassland and wetland; Specific such as orchards, hedges and reedbeds.
-These types are further divided into seven tiers accounting for some 28 kinds of habitat.
+DEFRA categorises distinctiveness into two types: Broad, such as grassland and wetland, and Specific, such as orchards, hedges and reedbeds.
+These types are further divided into six tiers accounting for some 35 kinds of habitat.

 Equivalence: When offsetting the development sites’ biodiversity deficit, there has to be a fair exchange of habitat sites in the first instance.
 That is to say, the same biodiversity values for habitats, species, ecosystems or ecological functions that were lost should be replaced in kind and value plus 10%.
 In special cases, the offsite area may be different so long as the biodiversity is of a higher value or distinctiveness than those impacted by the development.